ThePetriGroup/Petri/PROTOCOL.md

   ID is an int and the mass a float.
 - `F` – *Food* (binary): This message contains data about the locations of "food" (little edible passive pieces) to be added or deleted.
-Because of bandwidth restrictions, only data for
+Because of bandwidth restrictions, only data for food within a player's FOV should be transferred.

   The data part consists of a sequence of records, where each record starts with an ID encoded as an int (similar to a player of cell ID) first,